d-claassen/dc23-excessive-schema/docs/architecture.md

 ## Purpose

-`dc23-excessive-schema` fills the gaps Yoast SEO leaves around non-`Article` schema: linking between main entities via `mentions`, supporting non-`Article` post types in schema, and (later) providing a UI for type and subtype display/selection on any post type.
+`dc23-excessive-schema` fills the gaps Yoast SEO leaves around non-`Article`
+schema: linking between main entities via `mentions`, supporting non-`Article` post types in schema, and (later) providing a UI for type and subtype selection on any post type.

 It does this by acting as a thin coordination layer over existing schema producers.
 It does **not** generate schema for things other plugins already handle.

 ## Model: source-derived with overrides (Model C)

 Three models were considered:

-A. **Read source data only**. minimal, but blocks any field the source plugin doesn’t track.
+- **A. Read source data only** — minimal, but blocks any field the source plugin doesn’t track.
-B. **Own all schema data**. maximum control, massive duplication, drift inevitable.
+- **B. Own all schema data** — maximum control, massive duplication, drift inevitable.
-C. **Source-derived with user overrides**. read what source plugins already produce, allow Yoast-sidebar overrides on top, add fields the source plugin doesn’t track.
+- **C. Source-derived with user overrides** — read what source plugins already produce, allow Yoast-sidebar overrides on top, add fields the source plugin doesn’t track.